AntonioFraga/AntonioFraga/README.md

 ## Hi there 👋

-# 📌 Introduction
-I am Spanish and have been professionally dedicated to Geographic Information Systems for almost 30 years, managing projects.
-In recent years, I have returned to programming, something I hadn't done since my youth and never fully developed.
+## 📌 Shot Bio

+I am a Spanish professional with nearly 30 years of experience in Geographic Information Systems (GIS), specializing in the management and leadership of complex projects.
+Throughout my career, I have been involved in the design, implementation, and optimization of geospatial solutions that span various industries and technologies.

+In recent years, I have revisited programming—a skill I first explored in my youth but never fully developed—and have since embraced coding as an essential part of my work.
+I enjoy combining my deep GIS expertise with modern development practices to create innovative and efficient solutions.
+My focus is on leveraging technology to solve real-world problems while continuously expanding my skills in both GIS and software development.

 ---

 ## 🎯 Interests and Hobbies